-This guideline is an update of AAPD's "Policy on Use of a Caries-risk Assessment Tool (CAT) for Infants, Children, and Adolescents, Revised 2006" that includes the additional concepts of dental caries management protocols.
-The update used electronic and hand searches of English written articles in the medical and dental literature within the last 10 years using the search terms "caries risk assessment", "caries management", and "caries clinical protocols".
+This guideline was originally developed by the Council on Clinical Affairs and adopted in 2002.
+This document is an update of AAPD's Policy on Use of a Caries-risk Assessment Tool (CAT) for Infants, Children, and Adolescents, revised in 2006 that includes the additional concepts of dental caries management protocols.
+The update used electronic and hand searches of English written articles in the medical and dental literature within the last 10 years using the search terms caries risk assessment, caries management, and caries clinical protocols.
 From this search, 1,909 articles were evaluated by title or by abstract.
 Information from 75 articles was used to update this document.
-When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.
+When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/ or consensus opinion by experienced researchers and clinicians.